 I'm on a Tata Harper kick lately.
 I love discovering products from her brand, because each of them is more decadent than the last.
 This limited edition set is the definition of indulgence, price and product-wise.
 The body oil has an intriguing formula – it pumps out of the nozzle as very fluid liquid, but applies like rich, slightly heavy (but not gross and greasy) oil.
 If you made me describe the scent of the oil, I would say it's nice smelling insect repellant (dear Tata Harper, I'm sorry my nose sucks).
 The application instructions echoes my doctor's advice: massage generously onto damp skin.

 The lotion is much lighter in texture and less distinct in scent.
 While not entirely necessary, since the body oil is rich enough as it is, I apply the lotion after the oil dries as extra immunity toward the frigid weather.
 Both products boast a long list of Good Things in its ingredients.

-Full disclosure: This entry contains a gift from the brand.
+Full disclosure: This entry contains sample products sent by the brand for editorial consideration.
 This entry also contains affiliate links.